msingaram1/Amazon_Vine_Analysis/README.md

 # Results

-There are 94 vine reviews adn 40471 non-vine reviews.
+There are 94 vine reviews and 40471 non-vine reviews.

 There are 48 5-star vine reviews and 15,663 5-star vine reviews .